Deltares/hydromt/docs/dev/migrating-to-v1.rst

 identifies one source, (since it can refer to any of the variants mentioned above) it becomes insufficient to request a data source by string only.
 Since the dictionary interface in python makes it impossible to add additional arguments when requesting a data source, we created a more extensive API for this.
-In order to make sure users's code remains working consistently and have a clear upgrade path when adding new variants we have decided to remove the old dictionary like interface.
+In order to make sure users' code remains working consistently and have a clear upgrade path when adding new variants we have decided to remove the old dictionary like interface.

 **Changes required**

 Dictionary like features such as `catalog['source']`, `catalog['source'] = data`,
-`source in catalog` etc should be removed for v1.
-Equivalent interfaces have been provided for each operation so it should be fairly simple.
+`source in catalog` etc. should be removed for v1.
+Equivalent interfaces have been provided for each operation, so it should be fairly simple.
 Below is a small table with their equivalent functions

-.. table:: Dictionary translation guide for v1
+..table:: Dictionary translation guide for v1
    :widths: auto

 +--------------------------+--------------------------------------+